kilimanj4r0/quotes-recsys/README.md

 #### Problems to solve

-- How to build user profile?
+- How to build a user profile?
 Most probably, it will be a collection of quotes user like and dislike.
 - How to avoid overspecialization?
 User might have multiple quotes that they like

-## Foot notes
+## Footnotes

 RecSys models and metrics can be taken from the most recent and new open-source library `RecTools` released by MTS [[3]](https://github.com/MobileTeleSystems/RecTools).
-These findings were inspired by Habr article about `RecTools` [[4]](https://habr.com/ru/articles/773126/) and lecture about Recomendation Systems (on the PMLDL course).
+These findings were inspired by Habr article about `RecTools` [[4]](https://habr.com/ru/articles/773126/) and lecture about Recommendation Systems (on the PMLDL course).